LoyolaChicagoBooks/lucoodevcourse/source/scalaandroiddev.rst

     $ sbt test

-*In-container Android instrumentation tests are included in some of the examples
+.. warning:: In-container Android instrumentation tests are included
-(sharing a testcase superclass with the Robolectric tests) and work in principle, but not with the current build file for reasons we do not yet understand.*
+	     in some of the examples (sharing a testcase superclass with the Robolectric tests) and work in principle, but not with the current build file for reasons we do not yet understand.
+We will rely on the Robolectric-based tests instead.

 Developing with IntelliJ IDEA
 -----------------------------